The creation of a medical research council in Nigeria: processes, outcomes and lessons

 Third, the presentations of representatives from Medical Research Councils in the Gambia, South Africa, and the UK, served as an eye-opener to the potential benefits of creating a similar council in Nigeria.
 The management of these councils and their impact on the overall health of citizens of the respective countries were also useful and important.
 Some of the key points from the presentations were: that sustainable funding for the council should be provided by the legislature, that the council should be scientifically independent, and that the council should generate funds through active collaborations with industries, and the development of intellectual properties and patents.
 The lesson is that new organizations can derive inspiration from those successfully running and managing similar agencies.

-Since its inception NIMR has been successful in delivering on its mandate.
+Since its inception, NIMR has been successful in delivering on its mandate.
 However, the NST Act that established the agency has limited its ability to play a more active role in funding and conducting research in response to the changing disease profile and other health challenges that have occurred in Nigeria during the last two decades.
 There is therefore the need to reposition NIMR to NMRC with better funding to make it fit for purpose like similar councils in the Gambia, UK, and South Africa.
 NIMR in collaboration with BMGF worked with stakeholders including representatives of both houses of the NASS to ensure the passage of the bill.
 African countries planning to establish similar medical councils can benefit from Nigeria on the processes involved in the implementation of this initiative.
 This has been made possible because of the strategies adopted including involvement of an inclusive group of stakeholders and contributions of representatives of existing medical research councils from African countries and the UK.

 The authors declare no competing interests.

-All authors have read and approved the final version of this manuscript.
+All the authors read and approved the final version of this manuscript.

 The authors are grateful to Dr Yahaya Oloriegbe of the Nigeria Senate, Dr. Tanko Sununnu of the House of Representatives, all staff from the federal Ministry of Health and representatives of interest groups who attended the stakeholders meeting.

-Table 1: opportunities, challenges and solutions to the creation of a medical research council in Nigeria
+Table 1: opportunities, challenges, and solutions to the creation of a medical research council in Nigeria

 Figure 1: flow chart of activities implemented in the passage of the bill for the creation of the Nigeria Medical Research Council